 Key takeaways

-- Container isolation by design — agents run in Apple Container (macOS) or Docker, not behind permission checks
+- Container isolation by design — agents run in Docker containers (moved from Apple Container in February 2026), not behind permission checks

 - AI-native philosophy — Claude Code handles setup, debugging, and customization